grumpyjames/birding-almanac/blog/the-eastest-of-essex/the-eastest-of-essex.md

 We make it to the RSPB's [Stour Estuary](https://www.rspb.org.uk/reserves-and-events/reserves-a-z/stour-estuary/) reserve for around half past ten; not a bad start for this group.
-Further progress temporarily flounders on exiting our vehicle, when we are assailed by busybodies.
+Further progress temporarily founders on exiting our vehicle, when we are assailed by busybodies.
 Allegedly, Grayson Perry's [house for Essex](https://www.living-architecture.co.uk/the-houses/a-house-for-essex/) is visible from one route and other routes are very muddy.
 From what we can work out, however, for our schedule and level of enthusiasm, there's